openebs/website/docs/main/user-guides/migration/legacy-storage-to-new-storage/cstor-to-replicated.md

  - Migration from OpenEBS cStor to OpenEBS Replicated
  - cStor to Replicated
  - cStor to Mayastor
+ - Jiva to Replicated
+ - Jiva to Mayastor
 description: This section outlines the process of migrating OpenEBS cStor to OpenEBS Replicated.
 ---